 DTT, BSA and antibiotics were purchased from Melford Laboratories; polyacrylamide-bis polyacrylamide [30% (w/v), 37:5:1], Bacto tryptone and yeast extract for culture media were purchased from Oxoid.
 Chelating fast flow resin and Superdex 200 resin were purchased from GE Healthcare; primers were purchased from Eurofins; restriction enzymes and E. coli strain K12 JM109 were purchased from New England Biolabs; pET16b plasmid was purchased from Merck Chemicals; E. coli RelA was expressed using a strain from the ASKA Clone library purchased from Shigen; E. coli MRE600 (C6) strain was purchased from NCTC.
 Francisella philomiragia was obtained from A.T.C.C.; mRNA was purchased from ATDBio.
 Unless stated otherwise all other reagents were purchased from Sigma–Aldrich or Fisher Scientific.
 Graphpad Prism version 6 for Windows was obtained from Graphpad Software.

-F. tularensis RelA
+Cloning of F. tularensis RelA

 The gene encoding FtRelA, FTT_1508c, was amplified from F. tularensis subspecies tularensis SCHU S4 genomic DNA using a forward primer (5′- ccgccatgggtcatcatcatcatcatcatcaagttattgactctaaacttctagatagt) paired with a reverse primer (5′-cgcctcgagttagctgacctcttcattatcatc).
 The PCR product was digested with NcoI and XhoI and the resultant fragment was ligated into a backbone derived from NcoI/XhoI restricted pET16b.
 The sequence of the resultant plasmid pET16b::relA was verified by sequencing.